heber-silva/CKA-Obsidian-Vault/Installation/Container Runtime.md

 ## What's next[](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#what-s-next)

-As well as a container runtime, your cluster will need a working [network plugin](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-network-model).
+As well as a container runtime, your cluster will need a working [](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-network-model).